cltl/Wiktionary_Reader/README.md

 4. Check `how_to_use.py` for an example of how to use

 ## TODO
+* the extractor seems to only capture translations from English to other languages, not from other languages to English.
 * extend part of speech tagset (now only nouns, verbs, and adjectives are used)

 ## Authors